Innovation

 Introduction

 Making buildings and places more sustainable is key to reducing our carbon footprint, and improving quality of life.
-It should be a consideration from the outset across all design decisions.
+Sustainability and the reuse of existing resources, including the conversion of existing buildings instead of demolition and rebuild should be a consideration from the outset of all design decisions.

-A sustainable design will reduce its environmental impact during construction and throughout the lifetime of the building, not only through its material impact but also in the decisions that eventual users make.
+Sustainable design will reduce the environmental impact of construction and the use of resources throughout the lifetime of the building, not only through its material impact but also in the decisions that eventual users make.

 Proposals should seek to reduce the release of carbon at all stages of design and construction when planning developments, while opportunities for carbon capture and storage should be sought in both the immediate and future life of buildings and spaces.